 If the criteria are met, the insurance company will honor the claim.

-It’s worth noting how many insurance companies will include a periodic review of the insured’s disability status as part of the conditions of the disability waiver of premium rider.
+It’s also worth noting that many insurance companies will include a periodic review of the insured’s disability status as part of the conditions of the disability waiver of premium rider.

-Becoming disabled, whether unforeseen or not, can present both economic and emotional hardship for a family due to the loss of steady income.
+Becoming disabled, whether unforeseen or not, can present both economic and emotional hardship for an individual and their family due to the loss of steady income.

-The risk of a life insurance policy which could lapse only adds to these financial burdens.
+The risk of a life insurance policy which could lapse because of the inability to pay premiums only adds to these financial burdens.

-Therefore, it’s essential to know the precise terms and conditions of a disability and any limitations or exclusions before purchasing this provision.
+But, it’s essential to know the precise terms and conditions of what constitutes a disability and any limitations or exclusions before purchasing this provision.

 Depending on the insurance provider in question, your situation may end up not even qualifying under this rider.

-If life insurance is essential for an individual managing a disability, a rider, such as the disability waiver of premium rider, would certainly prove a sound investment.
+However, if life insurance is essential for an individual managing a disability, a disability waiver of premium rider would certainly prove a sound investment.